Lifestyle Articles -

 children with aging parents, grandparents, baby boomers and caregivers.

-Texas Senior Living Resources
+Texas Senior Living Options

-Apartments Communities which require residents to be at least 55 years old.
+Apartments Communities which require at least

 Some apartments are specifically designed for older adults and are

 age-restricted, for 55 plus or 62 plus.
 These senior apartments

 activities, fitness classes and more.
 Medical and personal care

 usually is not included though in some cases housekeeping,

 meals and other services may be purchased at an additional cost.

 Affordable apartment communities are wonderful options for seniors